cooelf/AwesomeMRC/README.md

 This repo is our research summary and playground for MRC.
 More features are coming.

+## Requirements
+The codes are based on [Transformers](https://github.com/huggingface/transformers) v2.3.0.
+The dependencies are the same.
+You can install the dependencies by `pip install transformers==2.3.0`

+or directly download the requirements file: https://github.com/huggingface/transformers/blob/v2.3.0/requirements.txt and run `pip install -r requirements`.

 ## Summary

 Looking for a comprehensive and comparative review of MRC? check out our new survey paper: **[Machine Reading Comprehension: The Role of Contextualized Language Models and Beyond](https://arxiv.org/abs/2005.06249)** (preprint, 2020).